CenturyLinkCloud/PublicKB/Accounts & Users/creating-users.md

 ### API Users

-You can manage users for version 1 of the API on your account by going to the Control Portal &gt; Account &gt; API.
+You can manage users for version 1 of the API on your account by going to the Control Portal > Settings > API.

 1. Click on the "Create API User" button.
 2. Enter an email address.
 The entered email address must be unique.